Castle Rock State Park

 • Identify opportunities for new trails, where appropriate

 • Identify necessary trail facilities, such as restrooms, parking, and drinking water

 A committee of knowledgeable citizen volunteers from the several user and interest groups, as well as park staff, formed the Castle Rock Citizens Trails Committee in 2000.
 This group worked with park staff and stakeholders between 2000-2010 to develop the Castle Rock State Park Draft Trails Plan.
 The information and recommendations contained in this draft plan will be extensively evaluated during in this planning effort.

 The first stage of the planning process is to evaluate the existing condition of the roads and trails in the park and the permitted uses of each, and develop an inventory of each road and trail feature and condition.
 This information is then used to evaluate road and trail conditions and associated effects to natural and cultural resources.
 A variety of documents is developed to describe and illustrate these inventories and assessments, which can be viewed via the links below.

-Road and Trail Existing Conditions
+Existing Conditions Maps

 Proposals to change the types of uses permitted on a trail (i.e., proposals to add biking and/or equestrians to a trail) will be evaluated using the process described in the related Program Environmental Impact Report, available here.
 A flow chart of this process is available here.
-The form that was used to evaluate each proposed Change-In-Use at Castle Rock SP is available here.
+The form that will be used to evaluate each proposed Change-In-Use at Castle Rock SP is available here.